CzarinaEnnea/odin-recipes/README.md

     - Used strong, em and footer tag
     - Tried to follow the conventional commits template (I'm not sure if I'm doing it right)
     - Adding alt in images and img folder for file structure

+# Live Preview
+You can view the website [here](https://czarinaennea.github.io/odin-recipes/index.html)